Dreyfus affair: Conviction, degradation, and deportation

 On 12 March 1895, after a difficult voyage of fifteen days, the ship anchored off the Îles du Salut.
 Dreyfus stayed one month in prison on Île Royale and was transferred to Devil's Island on 14 April 1895.
 Apart from his guards, he was the only inhabitant of the island and he stayed in a stone hut 4 × 4 m.
 Haunted by the risk of escape, the commandant of the prison sentenced him to a hellish life, even though living conditions were already very painful.
+The temperature reached 45 °C, he was underfed or fed contaminated food and hardly had any treatment for his many tropical diseases.
 Dreyfus became sick and shaken by fevers that got worse every year.

 Dreyfus was allowed to write on paper numbered and signed.
 He underwent censorship by the commandant even when he received mail from his wife Lucie, whereby they encouraged each other.
 On 6 September 1896, the conditions of life for Dreyfus worsened again; he was chained double looped, forcing him to stay in bed motionless with his ankles shackled.
 This measure was the result of false information of his escape revealed by a British newspaper.
 For two long months, Dreyfus was plunged into deep despair, convinced that his life would end on this remote island.